 Category

-Introduction: Uruguayan Desserts and Sweet Treats
+Introduction: Uruguayan cuisine and vegetarianism

 Uruguayan cuisine is heavily influenced by its Spanish and Italian roots.
 The staple ingredients used in Uruguayan cooking include beef, potatoes, onions, garlic, and tomatoes.
 These ingredients are used to create savory dishes such as chivito, asado, and milanesa.
 Additionally, fresh herbs like oregano, thyme, and parsley are commonly used to enhance the flavor of dishes.
 Uruguayan cuisine is known for its hearty and flavorful dishes that are perfect for any occasion.